ylliu/birthday-greetings/README.md

 BOOST_INCLUDEDIR = D:/DevelopmentEnviroment/boost_1_77_0
 BOOST_LIBRARYDIR = D:/DevelopmentEnviroment/boost_1_77_0/lib64-msvc-14.1

-### Init database postergresql
+### Init postergresql
 Create a database named postgres,and then create a table named employee,and then set fields,the fields are id,last_name,first_name,date_of_birth and email.
-The connect info is
+The connect info is:
 ` "postgresql://postgres@localhost?port=5432&dbname=postgres&user=postgres&password=123456";`

+The sql commands
 ```sql
 -- Table: public.employee